AutodeskGames/stingray-docs/source/interactive_help/sdk_help/extend_editor/plugin_extensions/menus.md

 `action`

->	The action that the Stingray editor should take when the user selects the new menu item.
+>	The action that the editor should take when the user selects the new menu item.
 This value can be either the name of an action that you have already set up in the `actions` extension, or an inline action definition.
 For more information, see ~{ Register an action }~.

 ## Create new menu hierarchies